Why Choose a Medical Career?

 - What are my job prospects after I graduate?

-For some individuals a two-year formal education is out of the question, and there are still plenty of health care occupations which employ workers with minimal education and training.
-A few examples to consider are careers as a nurse aide, home health aide, dental assistant, medical assistant, and personal care aide.
+Other fast-growing occupations require less education and training.
+These include medical records and health information technicians as well as dental hygienists.
+If you are considering one of these careers, then you need to enroll and graduate from a specialized training program lasting from one to two years.
+For some individuals a two-year formal education program is not an option, but there are still plenty of health care occupations for those with minimal education and training.
+A few examples to consider are careers such as nurse aide, home health aide, dental assistant, medical assistant, and personal care aide.
 You may choose to start working in the medical field as a nurse aide and later, with additional training and education, become a nurse or a different health care provider.

 - having a flexible schedule and being able to choose full-time or part-time employment